claytonwramsey/chess-engines-class/hw2/README.md

 executable with `cargo run --release`.
 It will take a little while to run, so be patient!

-My implementation of perft was able to run at 137 million nodes/second.
+My implementation of perft for this assignment was able to run at 137 million nodes/second.
+On the engine that I built in my free time it runs at 240 million nodes/second.
+Some of the fastest perft implementations run at 2 billion nodes/second.
-If yours runs any faster, let me know!
+If yours runs any faster than any of these, let me know!

 ## Tips